Quickstart

 • Browse your database tables

-• View registered queries and mutations
+• View registered procedures

 • Test API endpoints